 Lastly, you want to use as little resources as you can when running the farm.
 A water tank on top that collects rainwater, a glass exterior to let in light, nutrients gained from fish waste etc. This environment is essentially a laboratory where every factor is under strict control.

 Now that you know how the ins and out of vertical farming works, you should also know the drawbacks.

 It is expensive.
 If for some reason you cannot use the natural resources in your locale, then you might end up spending up a pretty penny getting them.
 Generally, with farming, the main focus is how everything can be made profitable.
-So a lot of the times the profitability of vertical farms is brought into question since they constantly consume water, electricity and other resources.
+So a lot of the time the profitability of vertical farms is brought into question since they constantly consume water, electricity, and other resources.

 There are just too much of a few resources required.
 Water for example.
 If you are going for a hydroponic approach, then you are going to need a lot of water to make it work.
 Whereas om conventional means, you only ever need water a couple of times in the process.
 If you are using artificial lights well you are going to need a lot of energy.